Noah-R/taxidata/README.md

 What I plan to do:

-Plot number of hails over the course of the day, for given zone, day, weather

 Predict fare amount/number of available fares based on pickup zone, time, day, weather

 Show results on interactive map of the city with zones drawn, inputs for day/time/weather